harim1206/token-balance-checker/README.md

 }
 ```

-<AddressInput /> renders a form that contains two input elements for token address and user address, and a submit button.
-The input handler and the submit handler is managed by the parent <Dashboard/> component.
-The submit handler fetches and sets the token balance data, and passes it down to the <TokenBalance/> component for display.
+'AddressInput' renders a form that contains two input elements for token address and user address, and a submit button.
+The input handler and the submit handler is managed by the parent 'Dashboard' component.
+The submit handler fetches and sets the token balance data, and passes it down to the 'TokenBalance' component for display.

 ## Callouts / Areas of improvement